-The guideline figure for expenses per project is 60 million yen per year, with an upper limit of 300 million yen over five years.
-Please note that because this 300 million yen includes the expenses directly incurred by JICA-- described in detail in the Science and Technology Research Recipientships for Sustainable Development (SATREPS) Project Implementation Guide--the project contract funding managed by the principal investigator's institution will not necessarily total 300 million yen (for a five-year project).
+The guideline figure for expenses per project for projects with no indirect expenses is 60 million yen per year, with a maximum of 300 million yen over five years.
+For projects with indirect expenses, it is 70 million yen per year, with a maximum of 350 million yen over five years.

+Please note that because this 300 million yen (350 million yen) includes the expenses directly incurred by JICA-- described in detail in the Science and Technology Research Recipient ships for Sustainable Development (SATREPS) Project Implementation Guide--the project contract funding managed by the principal investigator's institution will not necessarily total 300 million yen (350 million yen).

 In light of this, an overall plan and plans for each period shall be formulated on the basis of mutual discussions in the process of preparing the project contract.
 These plans may be adjusted in accordance with the progress of the project at intermediate points during the project contract period, based on the plans for each period.
 The periods covered by each plan need not necessarily be within a single fiscal year, but may also be assigned to span several fiscal years.
-If the project contract includes equipment procurement or facilities construction, the dates of equipment delivery and completion of work on facilities must be adjusted so as to fall within the period covered by each plan.
+If the project contract includes equipment procurement or facilities construction, the dates of equipment delivery and completion of work on facilities must be adjusted to fall within the period covered by each plan.